theCanadianHat/OCA8/chapters/5/reviewQuestions/readme.md

 ```
 - [ ] A. It compiles and runs without issue.
 - [ ] B. The code will not compile because of line 2.
-- [X] C. The code will not compile because of line 4.
+- [ ] C. The code will not compile because of line 4.
-- [ ] D. The code will not compile because of line 7.
+- [X] D. The code will not compile because of line 7.
 - [ ] E. It compiles but throws and exception at runtime.

 ### A6.
+The code fails to compile because `Beetle`, the first concrete subclass, doesn't implement `getNumberOfSections()`, which is inherited as an abstract method; therefore, option D is correct.
+Option B is incorrect because there is nothing wrong with this interface method definition.
+Option C is incorrect because an abstract class is not required to implement any abstract methods, including those inherited from an interface.
+Option E is incorrect because the code fails at compilation-time.

 ### Q7.
 Which of the following statements about polymorphism are true?
 (Choose all that apply)
 - [ ] A. A reference to an object may be cast to a subclass of the object without an explicit case.
-- [ ] B. If a method takes a superclass of three objects, then any of those classes may be passed as a parameter to the method.
+- [X] B. If a method takes a superclass of three objects, then any of those classes may be passed as a parameter to the method.
-- [ ] C. A method that takes a parameter with type `java.lang.Object` will take any reference.
+- [X] C. A method that takes a parameter with type `java.lang.Object` will take any reference.
 - [ ] D. All cast exceptions can be detected at compile-time.
 - [ ] E. By defining a public instance method in the superclass, you guarantee that the specific method will be called in the parent class at runtime.

 ### A7.
+A reference to an object requires an explicit cast if referenced with a subclass, so option A is incorrect.
+If the cast is to a superclass reference, then an explicit cast is not required.
+Because of polymorphic parameters, if a method takes the superclass of an object as a parameter, then any subclass references may be used without a cast, so an option B is correct.
+All objects extend `java.land.Object`, so if a method takes that type, any valid object, including `null`, may be passed; therefore, option C is correct.
+Some cast exceptions can be detected as errors at compile=time, but others can only be detected at runtime, so D is incorrect.
+Due to the nature of polymorphism, a `public` instance method can be overridden in a subclass and calls to it will be replaced even in the superclass it was defined, so E is incorrect.

 ### Q8.
 Choose the correct statement about the following code:
 ```java